HS-doshi/Food_Order/README.md

 ## Acknowledgments
 This project is brought to you by [Your Name].
 We hope you enjoy exploring our Food Order Website and find it as exciting to use as we did building it.

+## If you like this project, please feel free to give a 🌟
 ## Thank you for your interest and happy ordering!
-If you like kindly give 🌟